Kansas Communities That Care Student Survey Overview and Frequently Asked Questions

 Purposes of the KCTC Student Survey

-For the past 28 years, the Kansas Department for Aging and Disability Services (KDADS) Behavioral Health Services Commission has been dedicated to finding proven strategies and implementing outcomes-based planning in communities.
+The Kansas Department for Aging and Disability Services (KDADS) Behavioral Health Services Commission is dedicated to finding proven strategies and implementing outcomes-based planning in communities.
 Their hard work and dedication have earned Kansas national recognition and opportunities for continued funding.

 Frequently Asked Questions

-Greenbush –The Education Service Center, on behalf of the Kansas Department for Aging and Disability Services Behavioral Health Services Commission, will conduct the 2022-2023 survey to gather the information needed to plan important prevention and intervention programs to combat such problems as alcohol and other drug use, bullying, gambling and violence in our schools and communities.
+Each year, Greenbush – The Education Service Center, on behalf of KDADS Behavioral Health Services Commission, conducts the survey to gather the information needed to plan important prevention and intervention programs to combat such problems as alcohol and other drug use, bullying, gambling and violence in our schools and communities.

 What is the focus of the KCTC Student Survey?